 During the Ice Age, the Wachau was a corridor of milder climate sandwiched between the ice-encrusted mountains of the Alps and the Bohemian Massive.
 In the sheltered valleys on the south-facing northern banks, small trees grew.
 Sheltered from the wind and catching the sun whenever it shone, over the millennia, groups of hunter-gatherers repeatedly returned to camp on the northern slopes.
 Thousands of years later, the permafrost thawed and the landscape of snow and ice gave way to a new environment.
 Meandering over its flood plain, the Danube brought into being a plethora of islands, ox bow lakes, marshy patches and bogs.
 For ten thousand years these appear to have been left largely undisturbed and even for the Romans, the River Danube was first and foremost a boundary.
 Thus the first people to settle permanently on the river’s northern banks were a people known as Slavs, who from the later years of the Roman Empire up until the tenth century AD, lived in small hill-top settlements that overlooked the river and its wetland landscape.
-Yet after the Battle of Battle of Lechfeld fought against the Magyars in 995 AD, Holy Roman Emperor Otto III, initiated a program of western settlement in the throughout the valley, allocated areas of land to monasteries in Germany for them to cultivate and farm.
+Driven away by invading Magyars, the Slavs never returned.
+Pressing on into southern Germany, the Magyars were defeated at the Battle of Lechfeld by the soon to be Holy Roman Emperor, Otto III, who in 995 AD, immediately after the battle, initiated a program of settlement throughout the valley, allocating large areas of land in the Wachau to monasteries in Germany for farming and cultivation.
 In this way, over a relatively short period of time, the valley was colonised and all traces of the Slavs disappeared.

-A Slav millstone and examples of pottery as displayed in Museum Krems
+A Slav millstone and examples of pottery on display in Museum Krems